techreturners/book-manager-with-swagger-java-docker-gcp-lab/activities/activity_1.md

 Essentially this says, when the docker container runs please run the command `java -jar /app.jar`.
 Just like you might do on your local computer.

-Now we've had a bit of an explore, I expect you're excited to get try building a docker image and getting it running.
+Now we've had a bit of an explore, I expect you're excited to get build a docker image and getting it running.

 Head over to [Activity 2](./activity_2.md) and we can get things built and running.